deshondixon/data-structures-and-algorithms/javascript/code-challenges/README.md

 ## References

-Got help for Martin Hansen and Don Choi solving code challenge 6.
+Got help from Martin Hansen and Don Choi.